ircv3/ircv3-specifications/core/capability-negotiation.md

 The client capability negotiation extension is implemented by the addition of one command with several subcommands.
-The command added is named `CAP`.  `CAP` takes a single required subcommand, optionally followed by a single parameter of space-separated capability identifiers.
+The command added is named `CAP`.  `CAP` takes a single required subcommand, optionally followed by a single parameter.
+Each subcommand defines any further parameters.

 The subcommands for `CAP` are: `LS`, `LIST`, `REQ`, `ACK`, `NAK`, and `END`.

-The `LS`, `LIST`, `REQ`, `ACK` and `NAK` subcommands may be followed by a single parameter containing a space-separated list of capabilities.
-If more than one capability is named, the RFC1459 designated sentinel (`:`) for a multi-parameter argument must be present.
-The list of capabilities MUST be parsed from left to right and capabilities SHOULD only be sent once per command.
+Some subcommands may include a space-separated list of capabilities as their final parameter.
+The list of capabilities MUST be parsed and processed from left to right and capabilities SHOULD only be sent once per command.
 If a capability is sent multiple times, the last one received takes priority.

 If a client sends a subcommand which is not in the list above or otherwise issues an invalid command, then numeric 410 (ERR_INVALIDCAPCMD) should be sent.
 The first parameter